How do I file an extension (Form 4868)?

-There's a couple of ways to file a federal extension with the IRS.
+There are a couple of ways to file your federal extension with the IRS.

-Finally, you can download Form 4868 from the IRS website, print it out (4 pages), and mail it in before the deadline.
+Finally, you can download Form 4868 from the IRS website, print it out, complete the form, and mail it in before the deadline.
 Complete instructions are on the printout.

 If you used TurboTax Easy Extension to e-file your tax extension or you do not plan to use TurboTax to file your state tax return, click here for state-specific extension instructions.

 Otherwise, open your state return in TurboTax by clicking State Taxes and then proceed through the state program interview.

 Look for an option to file your state tax extension; some state programs will have this at the beginning of the state interview, whereas in other state programs it appears towards the end.